SkittlePox/skittlepox.github.io/_pages/about.md

 Hi!
 I'm Ben, a fourth-year PhD candidate in Computer Science at Brown University advised by [George Konidaris](https://cs.brown.edu/~gdk/).
 My research focuses on the **language grounding problem**, and I draw inspiration from linguistics, cognitive science, philosophy of mind/language, and semiotics.

 I'm honored to be a recipient of the [NSF Graduate Research Fellowship](https://cs.brown.edu/news/2022/05/20/five-brown-cs-students-and-alums-receive-nsf-graduate-research-fellowships/) and the Brown University [Morgan Edwards](https://en.wikipedia.org/wiki/Morgan_Edwards) Fellowship.
 In 2023, I had the privilege of serving as the lead organizer for the [Brown Robotics Talk Series](https://yzylmc.github.io/brown-lab-talks/).
 I was also a founding member of the [Brown AI Safety Team](https://www.baist.ai/).
+I'm also a proud alum of [Brooklyn Technical High School](https://en.wikipedia.org/wiki/Brooklyn_Technical_High_School)!

 ### Research Philosophy